symbol-mind/symbol-mind-promo/README.md

 In our world, computing evolved under the pressure of graphics, games, and consumer appeal.
 Color displays, GPUs, and visual polish became the primary direction of progress.

 But imagine a parallel reality where things unfolded differently.
-In that world, hardware never advanced beyond **monochrome black-and-white pixels**.
+In that world, hardware never advanced beyond **monochrome text mode**.
 Screens remained simple and sharp.
 Yet while graphics stayed modest, *theory* advanced further than in our own history.

 There, the priority was not how things looked, but how clearly they could be expressed.